owensgl/biol525D/Topic_7/readme.md

 echo -e "$i\t$gvcf/$i.ngm.dedup.g.vcf"
 done > $home/$project.sample_map

-#Break down the chained grep and sed commands above and figure out what they do.
+#Break down the piped grep and sed commands above and figure out what they do.
 Try removing one part and see what you.

 #Next we call GenomicsDBImport to actually create the database.